ZA

 - Separate process: the fund has its own claim route, forms, and references.

-- Keep it clean: you can run this in parallel with UIF/COIDA/RAF/employer claims.
+- Keep it clean: run this in parallel with UIF, COIDA, RAF, employer, and insurance claims.

-The 5 questions to ask the fund/admin (copy/paste)
+The 5 questions to ask the fund or administrator

 - “Please confirm the fund name, administrator, and the correct death-claim channel for this case.”

-- “What is our claim reference / acknowledgement of submission?”
+- “What is our claim reference or acknowledgement of submission?”

 - “What is the expected timeline, and how do we check status?”